Building a School Community: C.P. Squires Elementary Leads the Way

 Looking for a Challenge

-Lark -- like nearly all of her colleagues in the District (only three percent of all staff were actually born in Clark County) is a transplant to Las Vegas.
+Lark -- like nearly all of her colleagues in the school district, is a transplant to Las Vegas; only 3 percent of the staff were actually born in Clark County.
 She moved to the area from Montana in 1989 and taught just one year before she was promoted to vice principal.
-A year later, she was promoted again -- this time to principal of a brand-new school in an upscale suburban area of the district.
-"I stayed there seven years and enjoyed it tremendously," says Lark, adding that the school routinely boasted some of the top test scores in the district.
+A year later, she was moved up again -- this time to principal of a brand-new school in an upscale suburban area of the district.
+"I stayed there seven years and enjoyed it tremendously," says Lark, adding that the school routinely boasted some of the district's top test scores.

 "All you have to do is reach out to the community," says Lark, "and they'll be there to help you."